Rust unit testing: test types

 Footnotes

-Admittedly, I have been lazy here and assumed that the full name is the result of putting the first name first and the last/family name later separated by a space.
+Admittedly, I have been lazy here and assumed that the full name is the result of putting the first name first followed by last/family name, separated by a space.
 Not all cultures do it like that.
-At the very least, I know some Asian cultures do it the other way around and I was taught that Hungarians do that too.
-Even in my own culture as an Spaniard, it doesn't work that way because we use two last names.
-But this should do as an example, so please bear with me.
+At the very least, I know some Asian cultures do it the other way around, and I was taught that Hungarians do that too.
+Even in my own culture as a Spaniard, it doesn't work that way because we use two last names.
+But this should serve as an example, so please bear with me.

 “What's in a name?
 That which we call a rose by any other name would smell just as sweet.”, William Shakespeare

-I have a plenty of material about test doubles.
+I have plenty of material about test doubles.
 Stay tuned!